JinxiuGit/BlogTest1/README.md

   "myblog/tempaltes/\*\.html"
 > - Finally, we draw the page using functions in the file "blog/views.py"

-*On the whole, the functions of the file "views.py" find the specfic html file from the folder "templates" and then jump to the homologous url of file "urls.py" to response the client.*
+*On the whole, the functions of the file "views.py" find the specfic html file from the folder "templates" and then jump to the corresponding url of file "urls.py" to respond to the client.*
 _ _ _

 ###**Welcome to discuss problems with [me](https://github.com/JinxiuGit). :blush::blush:**